oSoc19/Open-Yesterday-iD-Editor/ARCHITECTURE.md

 ## iD Architecture

+Disclaimer: This document was written for the original iD editor.
+Even if the vast majority of the code is still from the original iD editor, some things described in this document may not be accurate.

 iD is written in a modular code style using ES6 modules.
 The modules are bundled with [rollup.js](http://rollupjs.org/).  iD eventually aims to be a reusable, modular library to kickstart other JavaScript-based tools for OpenStreetMap.